 If you need more disk space for large imaging files than is available in your current content repository location, you can change this location to a different partition.
-For more information, see "Content Repository" in the ZENworks 10 Configuration Management System Administration Reference.
+For more information, see .

 Add-On Images

 These images are a collection of files added non-destructively to existing partitions.
 The existing partitions and files are left intact, except for any files that the add-on image might update.